jwhuettl/porus/README.md

 ### Rest-API-Dev

 This branch is entirely dependent on which source is being implemented as all of the sources I have looked at have different API specifications.
-This branch will **NOT** see a lot of development time as it really does enable the seemless addition of new sources nor does it align with the core idea of the project.
+This branch will **NOT** see a lot of development time as it really does not enable the seemless addition of new sources nor does it align with the core idea of the project.